angulardart/site-angulardart/src/angular/guide/index.md

   <td><b><a href="./tutorial">Tutorial</a></b></td>
   <td markdown="1">
-  A step-by-step, immersive approach to learning Angular that introduces the major features of Angular in an application context.
+  A step-by-step, immersive approach to learning Angular that introduces the major features of Angular in an app context.
   </td>
 </tr>
 <tr>